 - Eat way less fruit and at the right time.
 That’s because fruit is high in fructose and harder for meso’s to metabolise, that’s why it is always best to eat fruits early in the morning and never after lunch!
 I have a few fruits in my morning smoothie and I always balance the smoothie with a fat (usually coconut oil) and an adequate amount of good protein such as Perfect plant protein or Perfect Hydrolyzed collagen powder.

 - If juicing make sure to only have 1 fruit in there and more veggies (celery, cucumber, zucchini, broccoli, kale, lettuce) and add tang with citrus (limes or lemons) then add herbs (basil, coriander, parsley, mint) and some roots (ginger, galangal or turmeric.)
+It is best to always add some fat (like coconut or MCT oil)

 - Limit alcohol!
 This one is a hard one for me because I LOVE red wine but I know it makes me put on weight, that’s because Meso’s don’t break down alcohol sugars as well as an Ectomorph.